Skip to main content

 Prerequisites for Master's Studies

 Applying for a master’s degree generally requires you to hold an undergraduate degree, such as a bachelor’s degree.
 Your first degree should be in mathematics, biosciences or natural sciences, or in a scientifically oriented subject in environmental, agricultural, forestry or geosciences.
-You must have English language skills at least at the B2 level and German language skills at least at the A2 level of the Common European Framework of Reference for Languages.
+You must have English language skills at least at the B2 level.
+Applicants must also provide evidence of German language skills at least at level A2 (CEFR), e.g. through a German university entrance qualification or other evidence, which you can find here.

 You can read more about the subject-specific admission requirements in the respective Admission Regulations.